 - Seasonings: including soy sauce (or tamari), yellow mustard, ground black pepper, gochujang, and vegan mayonnaise (I use homemade vegan mayo).

 - Mushrooms: the key ingredient for this rice balls’ filling.
 You can use any type of mushrooms, preferably meaty ones like cremini, trumpet, and oyster mushroom.
+(I personally love the last one!)
 You can also use a mix of mushrooms if you have more than one type at hand.
 I’ve tried the combo of oyster mushroom and beech mushroom once and enoki mushroom with beech mushrooms.
-Both version are delicious.
+Both versions are delicious.

 - Firm Tofu: another Key ingredient.
 It gives this filling a meaty and kind of smooth texture.

 There are three parts for these mushroom rice balls: the filling, the rice, and the nori coating.